 I am a theoretical condensed matter physicist.
 Condensed matter physics is

 a rapidly evolving field of research driven by the potential for technological application as well as the quest for fundamental understanding of nature.
-The broad aim of my research is to study novel properties of strongly correlated quantum systems and to understand the interplay of interaction and disorder in many-body quantum dynamics.
+The broad aim of my research is to study novel properties of strongly correlated quantum systems and to understand the interplay of interaction and disorder in many-body quantum dynamics and quantum entanglement.